 Dogs bring so much joy to families, but they also teach kids essential life skills, like responsibility and how to care for others.
-While welcoming a perfect family dog into your home can be an exciting time, it’s vital to make sure that your four-legged friend is a good fit for your lifestyle and family personality.
+While welcoming a perfect family dog into your home can be exciting, ensuring your four-legged friend fits your lifestyle and family personality is vital.

-Choosing a perfect family dog is not a decision to take lightly.
-Here are some things to consider when choosing your new best friend.
+Here are some things to consider when choosing your family’s new best friend.

 Popular calm dog breeds include: